BeyondMafia/BeyondMafia-Integration/docs/role-creation-guide.md

 # Role Creation Guide

 Firstly, thank you so much for taking the time to contribute to BeyondMafia.
-This guide aims to bring you from zero to hero.
-You would first need to get your site running by following the project's README.
+You would first need to get your site running by following the project's [README](/README.md).

 ## Setup

-#### Choose a role to implement.
+#### 1. Choose a role to implement.

 Refer to [this issue](https://github.com/r3ndd/BeyondMafia-Integration/issues/16) for a full list of roles that require implementation.
 There are also links to mechanic description and system messages.
 Drop a comment stating which role you want to work on.

-Locally, checkout a branch for the role you want to make.
+#### 2. Locally, checkout a branch for the role you want to make.

 `git checkout -b add-journalist`